Efficient Continual Pre-training for Building Domain Specific Large Language Models: Results and Analysis

 \subsection{Domain-adaptive Continual Pre-training}

-To monitor the pre-training process, we randomly sample 0.1\% of our financial corpus as a financial test dataset.
-The model is also evaluated on the Pile test dataset.
-The loss trajectory for FinPythia-6.9B is reported in Figure \ref{fig:training_loss}.
-The training loss is smoothed using a moving average of 50 optimization steps.
-We observe a sharp decrease in Financial test (Fin test) loss during the early stage of continual pre-training, and the progress gradually becomes saturated, similar to the loss trajectory of training from scratch \citep{bloombergGPT, llama}.
-The loss log suggests that domain-adaptive continual pre-training succeeds in adopting Pythia to the financial domains at the expense of a mild increase in Pile loss (Pile test).

-To evaluate financial domain tasks, we compare FinPythia with Pythia and other open-sourced models of similar size.
-We include OPT-7B \citep{opt}, BLOOM-7B \citep{bloom}, and GPT-J-6B \citep{gpt-j} as benchmark models.
-While we report results from open-sourced models, the main insights are obtained from the comparison between Pythia and FinPythia, as their difference reflect the effect of domain-adaptive continual pre-training.
+To evaluate financial domain tasks, we compare FinPythia with Pythia and other open-sourced models of similar size: OPT-7B \citep{opt}, BLOOM-7B \citep{bloom}, and GPT-J-6B \citep{gpt-j}.
+While we report results from open-sourced models, the main insights are obtained from the comparison between Pythia and FinPythia, as their difference reflects the effect of domain-adaptive continual pre-training.
 Models are evaluated in a 5-shot setting for each task.
 Shots are randomly sampled from the tasks' training dataset for each test instance following FLARE~\citep{pixiu} benchmark.

 Results are reported in Table~\ref{table:finpythia}.
-FinPythia-6.9B and FinPythia-1B exhibit superior performance on tasks FPB, Headline, and NER while showing comparatively lower results on the FiQA SA task compared with Pythia counterparts.
+FinPythia-6.9B and FinPythia-1B exhibit superior performance except on the FiQA SA task compared with Pythia counterparts.
 DACP boosts the average task performance by 2.8\% for the 1B model and 8.3\% for the 6.9B model.
-These outcomes directly substantiate the impact of domain-adaptive continual pre-training on enhancing in-domain task performance.
-Furthermore, Pythia-6.9B outperforms OPT-7B, BLOOM-7B, and GPT-J-6B on average.
+These outcomes directly substantiate the impact of domain-adaptive continual pre-training for enhancing domain performance.
+Furthermore, Pythia-6.9B outperforms OPT-7B, BLOOM-7B, and GPT-J-6B.
+For comparison with BloombergGPT please see Appendix~\ref{appendix:bloomberg_benchmark}.

-\emph{Comparison with BloombergGPT}: results reported on FLARE are not directly comparable with results reported in BloombergGPT~\citep{bloombergGPT} on the same tasks, as the data splits used are not public.
-We could not match the performance of publicly available models like OPT-66B or GPT-NeoX reported by ~\citep{bloombergGPT}, on all four tasks.
-See the detailed comparison between the results in Appendix~\ref{appendix:bloomberg_benchmark}.

-\emph{Qualitative Evaluation}: qualitative examples generated by Pythia-6.9B and FinPythia-6.9B are presented in Table \ref{tab:generation_examples}.
-Upon examination, we observe that FinPythia-6.9B generates more relevant and detailed responses for finance-related questions.
-It acquired the financial events knowledge post 2021 with the continual pre-training.
-These findings suggest that the DACP helps FinPythia-6.9B acquire in-domain knowledge.